Skip to Content

 Baby steps

-For the next few months we kept trying to feed Elliot baby food purees, and he would eat them, sometimes.
+For the next few months we kept offering Elliot baby food purees, and he would eat them, sometimes.
 Sometimes he enjoyed them, sometimes not so much.
 Sometimes he threw up afterwards, though we didn’t think much of it at the time.
 We figured that his little body is still learning how to digest food, and it will get better.

-We introduced Puffs and after lots of gagging he finally started liking them.
+We introduced Puffs and after lots of gagging as he figured out how to eat them, he finally started liking them.

 Around 10 months we introduced Cheerios and he loved them.